Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 UConn Stats and Trends

-- Thus far this year UConn has two wins against the spread.

-- The Huskies have been underdogs by 14.5 points or more four times this season and have covered the spread twice.

-- UConn's games this year have hit the over on one of four set point totals (25%).
+- UConn's games this season have hit the over on one of four set point totals (25%).

-- The Huskies have turned the ball over six more times (8 total) than the Commodores have forced a turnover (2) this season.
+- This season the Huskies have turned the ball over eight times, six more than the Commodores' takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.